 2. Canonicalize your homepage.

 Not only are homepage duplicates common, but people might link to your homepage in ways you can’t control — using parameters or UTM tags.
-It’s smart to be proactive and put a canonical tag on your homepage template — just to be safe.
+It helps to be proactive and put a canonical tag on your homepage template — just to be safe.

 3. Don’t send mixed signals.